-The Friends of Whitefish Point runs an Owl Banding Station throughout the spring, summer and fall at Whitefish Point.
-Visit and learn about the wonders of migrating owls.
-You'll even have a chance to see an owl up close!
+The Friends of Whitefish Point runs an Owl Banding Station during the spring, summer and fall at Whitefish Point.
+Visit and learn about the wonders of migrating owls and their adaptations and migratory journeys throughout the country.
+You may even have a chance to see an owl up close!

 Projects